 A large amount of crushed rock, ballast, and other construction materials would be brought to the site by trucks.
 Approximately 116,000 cubic yards of materials would be hauled to the site over a four month period.
 Assuming a 10 cubic yard average load truck, 10 hour days and 6 day/weeks; this yields 110 truck loads/day or 11 trucks/hour.
 In addition, trucks delivering other building supplies and equipment may contribute an additional 8-84 trucks/day.
 This results in potential project truck traffic of about 120 to 195 trucks/day.
-This could roughly double existing truck traffic on Hwy.
-27. The short term nature of the increased traffic is not anticipated to be significant.
+This could roughly double existing truck traffic on STH 27.
+The short term nature of the increased traffic is not anticipated to be significant.

 The source or sources of most of the crushed rock needed during construction is unknown.
-Conversations with Flambeau Mining Co. staff and their consultants indicate a substantial amount of the gravel and crushed rock may come from open pit strippings, the abandoned gravel pit on-site or the active pit north of Blackberry Lane.
+Conversations with Flambeau Mining Co. staff and their consultants indicate a substantial amount of the gravel and crushed rock may come from open pit strippings or the active pit north of Blackberry Lane.
 If this is correct, the amount of truck traffic could be reduced by more than 50%.
-If this is not correct there could be road damage resulting from repeated trips by loaded gravel trucks.
-Much more extensive damage might result from truck traffic in the spring, although highway weight limits during spring thaw are designed to minimize road damage then.
+In either case, significant damage to STH 27 from hauling crushed rock would not be expected.

 There could be additional traffic in the mine area during reclamation from salvage operations and if additional fill needs to be hauled to the mine site and if local roads were used.
 However, it is not known if additional fill would be needed or its source.
-The local agreement mentions this possibility and indicates the company would be responsible for road damage, if any.
+The local agreement mentions this possibility and indicates the company would be responsible for any road damage.